My L&I Claim Has a Problem

 Hurt on the Job – What Do I Do?

 - Secure time loss

-- Continue your medical care
+- Continue your medical care and get well

 - Return to work or get vocational training

 - Settle your L&I claim

 How To File an L&I Claim in Washington State if You are Hurt at Work

 Claim filing is simple.
 After you have had a job injury or occupational exposure, you see the doctor and in his office you and he together fill out the Report of Accident (ROA) form.
 The doctor should file this paperwork.
 The important part is to see a doctor who listens, cares about your situation, and wants to help with your L&I claim.